atsapura/CardManagement/article/About sowtware development.md

 ## Problems we face
 While developing software we face a lot of difficulties along the way: unclear requirements, miscommunication, poor development process and so on.
 We also face some technical difficulties: legacy code slows us down, scaling is tricky, some bad decisions of the past kick us in the teeth today.
-All of them can be if not eliminated then significantly reduced, but there's one fundamental problem you can do nothing about: the complexity of your system.
+All of them can be if not eliminated then significantly reduced, [many of them и в конструкции if not-then на английском я не уверен]  but there's one fundamental problem you can do nothing about: the complexity of your system.
 The idea of a system you are developing itself is always complex, whether you understand it or not.
 Even when you're making _yet another CRUD application_, there're always some edge cases, some tricky things, and from time to time someone asks "Hey, what's gonna happen if I do this and this under these circumstances?" and you say "Hm, that's a very good question.".
-Those tricky cases, shady logic, validation and access managing - all that adds up to your big idea.
+Those tricky cases, shady logic, validation and access managing [https://en.wikipedia.org/wiki/Ninety-ninety_rule]  - all that adds up to your big idea.
 Quite often that idea is so big that it doesn't fit in one head, and that fact alone brings problems like miscommunication.
 But let's be generous and assume that this team of domain experts and business analysts communicates clearly and produces fine consistent requirements.
 Now we have to implement them, to express that complex idea in our code.
 Now that code is another system, way more complicated than original idea we had in mind(s).
-How so?
+ Why so?
 It faces reality: technical limitations force you to deal with highload, data consistency and availability on top of implementing actual business logic.
 As you can see the task is pretty challenging, and now we need proper tools to deal with it.
 A programming language is just another tool, and like with every other tool, it's not just about the quality of it, it's probably even more about the tool fitting the job.
-You might have the best screwdriver there is, but if you need to put some nails into wood, a crappy hammer would be better, right?
+You might have the best screwdriver there, but if you need to put some nails into wood, a crappy hammer would be better, right?

 ## Technical aspects